IIP-Group/massiveMIMOdetection/README.md

 * To use the 'SDR' data-detector, you need to first install CVX [http://cvxr.com/cvx/]

+### Special thanks

+Special thanks to Sven Jacobsson, Charles Jeon, and Seyed Hadi Mirfarshbafan for providing functions that are used in this simulator.

 ### Version history

 * Version 0.2: caoscar@ethz.ch - added new detectors, support for channel estimation, and separated functions in files
 * Version 0.1: caoscar@ethz.ch - initial version for GitHub release